 Will other brick-and-mortar locations be offering sports betting in New York?

 It’s possible; in addition to the quartet of commercial casinos expected to be given the green light, a handful of tribal gaming institutions could be added to the mix shortly after the initial wave.
 From there, sports betting could be expanded to a host of other gaming locales, including both live racetracks and off-track betting (OTB) sites.

-How will sports betting be regulated in New York?
+How is sports betting regulated in New York?

-The New York State Gaming Commission will regulate all sports betting activity within the state.
+The New York State Gaming Commission regulates all sports betting activity within the state.

-What kinds of sports wagers will I be able to make at New York casinos?
+What kinds of sports wagers can I make at New York casinos?

-New York sportsbooks will offer a wide range of bet types, including (but not limited to):
+New York sportsbooks offer a wide range of bet types, including (but not limited to):

 - Straight wagers

 - Moneyline wagers